 In their book The Writing Revolution, Judith Hochman and Natalie Wexler argue that sentences rather than paragraphs are the ‘building blocks’ of good writing.
 They reason that many students simply don’t have mental ‘bandwidth’ to cope simultaneously with the grammar, syntax, spelling and punctuation, as well as the meaning they are trying to convey: the imposition of cognitive load is far too great.

-I want to take this further.
-While not disagreeing that the ability to write well-constructed sentences is a must, the beginning of good writing comes before writing sentences: it begins with the word and word building, which if taught well, quickly leads on to good sentence writing.
+Hochman and Wexler are categorically right!
+But, I want to take this further.
+While not disagreeing that the ability to write well-constructed sentences is a must, the beginning of good writing comes before writing sentences: in its embryonic form, it begins with the word and word building, which if taught well, quickly leads on to good sentence writing.

-Let me give an example.
-When children start school in Reception, we spend the first two weeks teaching the spellings < a > < i > < m > < s > < t > to build, read and spell words like ‘mat’, ‘sat’ and ‘sit’.
+For example, when children start school in Reception, we, at Sounds-Write, spend the first two weeks teaching the spellings < a > < i > < m > < s > < t > to build, read and spell words like ‘mat’, ‘sat’ and ‘sit’.
 And, if during the following two weeks, these are followed by < n > < o > and < p >, bearing in mind that we always teach them in the context of real words with which the children are already familiar, this would already give us over thirty words the children have been taught to read and to write.

-That’s four weeks, spending half an hour a day teaching eight sound-spelling correspondences, practising every day through word building, word reading, sound swapping and playing games linking sounds to spellings (already taught).
-This is the fertile ground from which our nascent oak trees begin to mature.
+For the child, that’s four weeks of spending half an hour a day learning eight sound-spelling correspondences, practising word building, word reading, sound swapping and playing games linking sounds to spellings (already taught).
+This is the fertile and well-prepared ground from which our nascent oak trees begin to mature.

 The practice of the skills has shown over and over again that what is at first slow and ponderous quickly speeds up enabling the learner to perform more than one task at a time.
 How so?
 Because the underlying operations are taught to automaticity, and automaticity is central to developing expertise.